-Swearing In A Witness For Telephonic Hearings
+Swearing In Of Remote Witnesses For Telephonic Hearings

 In certain Court departments, parties and witnesses may be allowed to appear at their hearing by telephone instead of coming to court in person.
 Each department that allows telephonic appearances has specific guidelines parties must follow.